dfcastellanos/MEPLS/doc/tutorial/step5.md

 We add two new headers.
 The header `omp.h` has functions that will provide us with information such as, e.g., the number running threads and the current thread id.
 The header `deal.II/base/conditional_ostream.h` defines an output stream, which will only accept the input from a specific thread.
+This is useful for avoiding that many threads print simoultaneously to the screen.

 ```cpp
 #include <example.h>